fran-byte/fran-byte/README.md

 - 🏦 **Complex electromechanical systems** (ATMs, cash recyclers)
 - 📡 **Embedded systems** and industrial communication protocols

-Today, I'm combining this hardware expertise with **software development skills** acquired through the rigorous peer-to-peer methodology at **42 Madrid** — one of the world's most innovative programming schools.
+Today, I'm combining this hardware expertise with **software development skills** acquired through the rigorous peer-to-peer methodology at **42 Madrid**; one of the world's most innovative programming schools.

 ---